Shawn Brady and Belle Black: Storylines

 Unbeknownst to Belle, Jan had taken Shawn captive, hoping to have him for herself.
 As a result, Belle turned to Shawn's uncle, Philip Kiriakis, who secretly had a crush on her.
 While trapped, Shawn was subjected to Jan's brainwashing by telling him that Belle had moved on with Philip and showing him video of the friends spending time together.
 Shawn refused to believe her.
 When Shawn finally escaped from Jan's clutches, he had a motorcycle accident and lost part of his memory.
 He had no recollection of Jan's deception and believed her to be his girlfriend, but he remembered the videos of Belle and Philip and believed that Belle had moved on.
 When Shawn returned to Salem with Jan, Belle hoped that they could reconcile, but saw he was under Jan's spell.
 Belle was hurt by his actions and turned to Philip for comfort.
 Philip confessed his feelings and the two decided to marry.
 Despite Jan's manipulations, Shawn could not forget Belle.
 During a blizzard, Belle and Shawn found refuge in a barn.
-Cold and afraid, the two made love, though neither remembered due to hypothermia.
+Cold and afraid, the two had sex, though neither remembered due to hypothermia.
 Belle still planned to marry Philip and a hurt Shawn crashed his motorcycle through the church window at the wedding.
 His attempt to stop the wedding failed and Belle and Philip were married.

 Once Philip, a Marine, was sent to the war in Iraq, Shawn and Belle realized they still loved each other and planned to tell Philip the truth.
 However, in the war, Philip lost part of his leg and Belle, unable to cause her husband any more distress, decided to remain married to him.
 Shawn was eventually able to convince her that they should tell Philip about their relationship until Belle learned she was pregnant.
-She assumed Philip to be the father since neither she nor Shawn had any recollection of the time they made love in the barn.
+She assumed Philip to be the father since neither she nor Shawn had any recollection of the time they had sex in the barn.
 Belle decided to stay with Philip for the sake of the baby and Shawn moved on to a relationship with Belle's friend, Mimi Lockhart.